- On site, Hands-on, Team work, Heights, Building

-As a craft mason you will need a good head for heights and be
+You'll need a good head for heights and be happy to work

-happy to work outdoors.
-Bricklaying can also be quite physical so
+outdoors.
+Bricklaying can also be quite physical so good fitness is

-good fitness is important, as well as being able to work in a
+important, as well as being able to work in a team.

-You will also need to be precise, accurate and be able to follow
+You'll also need to be precise, accurate and able to follow

 There are no formal requirements although it would help to have

 (This is a guide to the average salary a fully qualified and